20rashmi128/Predicting-Ted-Talks-Views/README.md

 # Approach taken:
 After importing relevant python Libraries, dataset file was loaded, and I gathered basic details about dataset.
 Then started with the data preparation and cleaning (i.e., Handling Missing values, checking outliers etc.).
 After data cleaning stage, univariate analysis for each variable was done, followed by bivariate analysis to explore the relationships between two variables using Pair plots, Correlation Matrix etc. Also, used data visualization tools to get better grasp of underlying trends and patterns.
 Extracted features form textual and categorical variables.
 Transformed predictor variables using MinMaxScaler.
 Using correlation matrix, SelectKBest filter method and Sequential Forward selection method, selected important features for modelling.
 Built simpler models and did evaluation using MAE score.
-Also, performed Hyper-parameter tuning of XGBoost and randomForest models.
+Also, performed Hyper-parameter tuning of XGBoost,RandomForest and ExtraTrees models.

 # Challenges Faced: